-Must report when a single substantial lottery or gambling winning of New Manual Text$3,750 or more is received;
+Must report when a single substantial lottery or gambling winning of more than $4,250 is received;

 at the REDE; and